Lazy weekend breakfasts à la Pumpkin French Toast are one of the biggest perks of fall and winter mornings.

 - If you can’t find Texas toast, look for a loaf of unsliced sandwich bread in the bakery section of your grocery store and slice it yourself (or see if the bakery can do it for you).
 You can also substitute regular sandwich bread, brioche, challah, or any other bread you enjoy.

-- French toast is best enjoyed the day it is made, but it can be stored wrapped in foil or in a ziptop bag in the refrigerator for up to 3 days or frozen for up to 2 months.
-Reheat gently in the toaster oven or microwave.
+- TO STORE: This French toast is best enjoyed the day it is made, but it can be refrigerated for up to 3 days.